icpc/ccs-specs/Contest_API.md

 Known values of tags include:

-- `light`: an image intended for use on white or light backgrounds.
+- `light`: an image suitable for use on white or light backgrounds.
-- `dark`: an image intended for use on black or dark backgrounds.
+- `dark`: an image suitable for use on black or dark backgrounds.

-An image may list both values if it is suitable for multiple contexts.
+An image should list both values if it is suitable for multiple contexts.

 If implementing support for uploading files pointed to by resource links, substitute the href property with a data property with a base64